LF-digitala-kanaler/LFDS/content/visual-identity/colours.md

     </article>
 </div>

-## Black, white and shades of grey
+## Greyscale

+This set of black, white and grays has been selected over the years and covers most of our needs.

 <div class="Colors">
     <article class="Colors__item Colors__item--complimentary">